thiagoarraes/gymseven/replit.md

 ## Recent Changes (August 12, 2025)

+**✅ User Data Isolation and Database Cleanup Completed:**
+- Successfully implemented user data isolation with userId foreign key constraints
+- Added user_id columns to exercises, workoutTemplates, and workoutLogs tables
+- Updated all storage methods and API routes to filter data by authenticated user
+- Fixed timezone bugs in date handling and dashboard greeting using username
+- All data properly isolated - each user only sees their own exercises, templates, and logs
+- Complete database cleanup performed - all user data (exercises, workouts, progress) cleared
+- Security verification shows perfect data isolation with UUID constraints
+- System ready for fresh user data with proper isolation mechanisms

 **✅ Project Migration and Integration Completed:**
 - Successfully migrated project from Replit Agent to standard Replit environment
 - Supabase integration fully configured and operational with vlqzjrwxqeyroqsglqwr.supabase.co